- New work from the Capricious Cartography series

-By mapping wind and sea currents within their lines and nodes, these nets reveal an unseen natural infrastructure that conditions the course of journeys, and allowed their creators to navigate vast oceanic distances.
+This work is partly inspired by Polynesian fishing nets, which I’ve been led to believe were also maps of wind and sea currents.
+In their lines and nodes, these nets reveal an unseen natural infrastructure that conditions the course of journeys, that allowed their creators to navigate vast oceanic distances.

 Do systems entangle and constrain, or do they allow us to take risks – a chance on a high wire?

 These net-maps are perhaps a good way to think about systems.
-Like this net, which is completely handwoven, all systems are human-made, and can be unmade.
-They’re fragile and need to be renewed or maintained; they can also be robust and persistent.
+Like this net, which is completely handwoven, all systems are human-made, and they can be unmade.
+They’re frail and fragile and need to be renewed or maintained; they can also be strangely persistent and robust.

 A mesh of shifting contingencies, both strong and unstable.

 Maya Jasanoff says that the digital age we think we live in today is actually a very material age: more trade travels by sea now than at any other time in world history.
 In a time of uncertainty about how Britain relates to the rest of the world, this artwork is about reaffirming our physical connections to people, places and ideas beyond our understanding.